explorable-viz/esop2025/author-response/response.md

 dual, one yielding a "linked inputs" analysis of type I → I; the other composite (of type O1 × O2 → O1 × O2)
 can be used to recover the old approach precisely via projection operators which also have conjugates.
 (For example the projection π₁: O1 × O2 → O1 has a conjugate [id , const ⊥] : O1 → O1 × O2 which supplies the
 bottom demand for the right view.)
+This also provides the formal account of "brushing and linking" requested by Reviewer A.

-Explaining this will not only clarify the delta from the previous work but will also show how additional general-purpose "combinators" for reasoning about data dependencies are easy to derive in the new setting.
-It will also provide a formal account of "brushing and linking" (both points raised by Reviewer A).
+Explaining this aspect of the new approach will clarify the delta from the previous work and also show how additional general-purpose "combinators" for reasoning about data dependencies are easy to derive.
+In particular the "projections with conjugates" (a form of biproduct) can also be applied to language-level constructs such as environments; our implementation relies on this to allow more focused queries, for example finding outputs that are related via a specific environment variable.
+Showing how this works will further deepen the connection between the world of graphs/graph queries the executions they can be used to reason about (bringing sections 3 and 4 closer together).

 ### Q2.
 Correctness statements relating graphs/graph operators to semantics (Reviewers A and B)